-What's the current outlook for Belarus export sector?
+What's the current outlook for Belarus' export sector?

 In early February, before Russia began its full scale invasion of Ukraine, bne IntelliNews reported on the expectations for Belarus’ foreign trade in 2022.
 Only 15 days later, the situation changed immensely, as sanctions piled up against Belarus and its most important trading partner Russia.

-Throughout the year, Belarusian officials have admitted that the sanctions are taking a heavy toll on the foreign trade dependent Belarusian economy.
+Throughout the year, Belarusian officials have admitted that the sanctions are taking a heavy toll on the foreign trade-dependent Belarusian economy.
 Belarusian strongman Alexander Lukashenko has nevertheless repeatedly stated that the Belarusian economy should perform just as well as last year.
 However, that Belarus will be able to maintain the same level of growth as last year is more than doubtful.

 Blocked transit routes